Schools in Maine, a state with vast space, more wildlife than people.

 Northern Maine is a great spot to learn about life, to enjoy it raising families.

 Spending more time out of doors, all four seasons.
 Questions about schools, local education?
 Had four kids educated in our local Houlton Maine schools.
-Educational options in Northern Maine, this blog post hits a few for Southern Aroostook County.
+Many of the life skills children will need to not just survive life but embrace and squeeze a quality out of it.
+That schooling comes from families, your employer as a kid.
+Educational options in Northern Maine, this blog post hits a few for Southern Aroostook County Maine.